ruuda/noblit/docs/building.md

 # Building

 Noblit is a native library written in Rust.
-It comes with official client libraries for Haskell, Python, and Rust.
+It will come with official client libraries for Haskell, Python, and Rust.

+_The Haskell client is under construction; the Rust and Python clients do not yet exist._

 ## Noblit